When does Novak Djokovic play next at the Australian Open?

 When does Novak Djokovic play next?

-Next match: (3) Roger Federer v Novak Djokovic (2) – Australian Open Semi-finals
+Next match: Dominic Thiem/Alexander Zverev v Novak Djokovic – Australian Open final

 How to watch Novak Djokovic at the Australian Open